aaronwithalaser/av-installation-studyguide-notes/README.md

 This is a personal learning repository.
 Files are organised into topic-specific markdown files.
 Images and diagrams will be stored in the `/assets` directory.
 Content will evolve over time as I learn more or correct mistakes.

-## Disclaimer

-This is a personal learning project.
-Expect mistakes, expect revisions, expect growth.

 ## Resources & References

 - Samsung LED Display Installation Manuals